gdalba/Bioinformatics_code_snippets/README.md

 ## PBS

-Contain my modularization efforts to build `.pbs` files and automatically submit them to UBC's SOCKEYE HPC cluster. `PROJECT_ENV(REMOVED_FOR_PRIVACY)` is intentionally modified to not give sensitive information about my lab's project name.
+Contain my modularization efforts to build `.pbs` files and automatically submit them to UBC's SOCKEYE HPC cluster. `PROJECT_ENV(REMOVED_FOR_PRIVACY)` or `(REMOVED_FOR_PRIVACY)` is intentional, to not give sensitive information about my lab's project name.

 ---